vindarel/common-lisp-course-in-videos/README.md

 </p>

-*NEW chapter: CLOS!
+*NEW chapter: DATA STRUCTURES!
 Here's a [50% coupon for busy coders in 2025](https://www.udemy.com/course/common-lisp-programming/?couponCode=BUSYCODERS2025).* *If you are a student, drop me a line for a free link.*

 <div style="width: 100%;">